 I would recommend anyone in the service industry to go on this course as well as teacher's and lecturers.
 The ladies are wonderful and knowledgeable and the session is light-hearted and fun, but ultimately the focus is on saving lives.

-So thank you to Simone who asked me to join her.
+So thank you to Simone who asked me to join her and thank you to Kerry of MelanomaMe Course Checking moles for providing such a knowledgeable and insightful course

 Here are a few pics.